-What Happens In My Case If I Refuse A Breath Or A Blood Test?
+What Happens To My DUI Case If I Refuse A Breath Or A Blood Test?

 The police will usually obtain a warrant to draw your blood upon a refusal.
 A refusal of a breath or a blood test means that your license will be suspended for 180 days, unless you win your ALR hearing.